Denison Barb (Puntius Denisonii) Fish Species Profile

 |GH||5 - 25|

 |TDS||50 - 140|

-In the wild, the Denison barb feeds mainly on insects and water crustaceans as well as eating algae and plant matter.
-In an aquarium, the barbs will eat almost everything you provide, all types of natural and artificial food.
+In the wild, the Denison Barb feeds mainly on insects and water crustaceans.
+They also consume algae and plant matter.

 In the home aquarium, these Barbs will eat anything from high-quality flake, granule and pellet food to live and frozen fares such as bloodworm, daphnia and brine shrimp as well as vegetable matter such as blanched broccoli and spinach.

 Feeding these Barbs several times a day regularly with a mixed diet will ensure your fish remain in the best health and keep them vibrantly coloured.

 Breeding the Denison Barb

 There is currently very little information or recommendations on breeding this beautiful species of the Barb in your home aquarium.